U-504

 6 Jan 1943 - 30 Jul 1943 KrvKpt.
 Wilhelm Luis

-Career7 patrols 30 Jul 1941 - 31 Dec 1941 4.
+30 Jul 1941-31 Dec 1941 4.
 Flottille (training)

-1 Jan 1942 - 30 Jul 1943 2.
-Flottille (front boat)
+1 Jan 1942-30 Jul 1943 2.
+Flottille (active service)

-Successes15 ships sunk for a total of 78,123 GRT
+Successes15 ships sunk, total tonnage 78,123 GRT

-1 ship a total loss for a total of 7,176 GRT
+1 ship a total loss, total tonnage 7,176 GRT

 Fate

-Sunk at 1543hrs on 30 July, 1943 in the North Atlantic north-west of Cape Ortegal, Spain, in position 45.33N, 10.56W, by depth charges from the British Sloops HMS Kite, HMS Woodpecker, HMS Wren and HMS Wild Goose.
+Sunk at 1543hrs on 30 July 1943 in the North Atlantic north-west of Cape Ortegal, Spain, in position 45.33N, 10.56W, by depth charges from the British sloops HMS Kite, HMS Woodpecker, HMS Wren and HMS Wild Goose.
 53 dead (all hands lost).

 See the 16 ships hit by U-504 - View the 7 war patrols